hoseasmeliala/Jingga-Kopi-SQL-Analysis-Project/README.md

 ### 2. Evaluate Yogyakarta for Further Expansion

-**Evidence:** Q7, Q8
+**Evidence:** Q4, Q7, Q8

-Yogyakarta combines a relatively large coffee-product customer base with a strong revenue-to-rent ratio.
+Yogyakarta combines a relatively large observed coffee-product customer base with a strong revenue-to-estimated-rent position, while average revenue per customer remains below the strongest cities.

-The city should be considered for further expansion evaluation.
+The city should be considered for further expansion evaluation, with emphasis on increasing customer value.

 ---